pymc-devs/pymc/docs/source/PyMC_and_PyTensor.rst

     a = at.vector('a')
     b = at.set_subtensor(a[:10], 1)

-    # is roughly equivalent to this (although aesara avoids
+    # is roughly equivalent to this (although pytensor avoids
     # the copy if `a` isn't used anymore)
     a = np.random.randn(10)
     b = a.copy()
     b[:10] = 1

-How PyMC uses Aesara
+How PyMC uses PyTensor
 ====================

-Now that we have a basic understanding of Aesara we can look at what happens if we define a PyMC model.
+Now that we have a basic understanding of PyTensor we can look at what happens if we define a PyMC model.
 Let's look at a simple example::

     true_mu = 0.1